 If you like this article, consider using Qbox hosted Elasticsearch service.
 It’s stable and more affordable — and we offer top-notch free 24/7 support.
 Sign up or launch your cluster here, or click “Get Started” in the header navigation.
 If you need help setting up, refer to “Provisioning a Qbox Elasticsearch Cluster.”

 Give It a Whirl!

-It's easy to spin up a standard hosted Elasticsearch cluster on any of our 47 Rackspace, Softlayer, Amazon or Microsoft Azure data centers.
-And you can now provision a replicated cluster.
+It’s easy to spin up a standard hosted Elasticsearch cluster on any of our 47 Rackspace, Softlayer, Amazon data centers.